dcunited001/dcunited001.github.io/_pages/quotes.md

 > the energy stemming from your mind and heart.
 Those poor in spirit
 > can't hope but find themselves simply controlled and merely
 > predicted.

+> Every man is born as many men and dies not, but becomes every man.